Climate change: Young people very worried - survey

 I don't want to die, but I don't want to live in a world that doesn't care for children and animals

 The authors believe the failure of governments on climate change may be defined as cruelty under human rights legislation.
-Six young people are already taking the Portuguese government to country to argue this case.
+Six young people are already taking the Portuguese government to court to argue this case.

-The survey was carried out by the data analytics firm Kantar in the UK, Finland, France, US, Australia, Portugal, Brazil, India, Philippines and Nigeria.
+The survey was carried out by the data analytics firm Kantar in the UK, Finland, France, the US, Australia, Portugal, Brazil, India, the Philippines and Nigeria.
 It's under peer review on open access.

 Young people were asked their views on the following statements: